 On the other hand, this multi-million dollar industry has also continued to grow because of the high demand for the quality cannabis that is produced and processed in Morocco.
 The general population typically concede to hashish being Morocco’s most profitable industry (and export) which also means there are invariably many shadowy elements at play in and around these mountains.

-The drug industry surrounding kif is strictly illegal in Morocco.
+Although the new law adopted in 2021 outlines the legal use of cannabis in medical, cosmetic and industrial purposes, the recreational drug industry surrounding kif remains strictly illegal in Morocco.
 It is illegal to cultivate cannabis, produce it, sell it and smoke it with varying penalties depending on the quantity you possess and area in which you are located.

 Plenty of Moroccan cities are believed to be friendly to kif seekers.
 In many cities it can be considered safe to purchase and smoke hashish, but there are often police informers acting as dealers.